jordicor/santa-claus-is-calling/QUICKSTART.md

 **Having issues?** Common problems:
 - Both Python scripts must be running
 - ngrok URLs must be active
-- Twilio webhook must point to your ngrok URL
+- Twilio webhook must point to your ngrok URL for the call processor
-- If using SSL, you need certificates or disable it
+- Use port 7778 (HTTP) with ngrok/Cloudflare Tunnel, or 7777 (HTTPS) with certificates

 🎄 **Happy Testing!**